IgniteUI/help-topics/topics/03_Mobile Controls/00_Getting-Started/00_Referencing_Mobile_Resources_in_NetAdvantage_for_jQuery.md

 ### Referencing Infragistics resources summary

-To work with the mobile controls from Ignite UI you must reference Infragistics resources in your page.
+To work with the mobile controls from %%ProductName%% you must reference Infragistics resources in your page.
 You can reference these resources in the following different ways:

-- [Referencing Infragistics JavaScript from a custom download](#custom-build): This is the recommended approach to reference Ignite UI JavaScript files.
-You can [create a custom download](%%SamplesUrl%%/download) of selected Ignite UI controls and components.
+- [Referencing Infragistics JavaScript from a custom download](#custom-build): This is the recommended approach to reference %%ProductName%% JavaScript files.
+You can [create a custom download](%%SamplesUrl%%/download) of selected %%ProductName%% controls and components.

 - [Using Infragistics Loader](#loader): The Infragistics Loader can be used to resolve all the Infragistics resources (styles and scripts)